Spelling - Word Usage - Common Words and Phrases to Use and Avoid

 Spell out the acronym before using it in alone text, such as “The Embedded DevKit (EDK)…”

-When used as a proper name, use the capitalization of the product, such as GNUPro, Source-Navigator, and Ansible Tower.
+When used as a proper name, use the capitalization of the product, such as GNUPro or Source-Navigator.
 When used as a command, use lowercase as appropriate, such as “To start GCC, type

 “vi” is always lowercase.